 Kimberly was selected for the Poetry Ireland Introduction Series in 2011 and has performed at Kaleidoscope (Dublin), Ó Bheal (Cork), the Palau Maricel (Spain), the National Concert Hall of Ireland, the Dublin Book Festival, Barrow River Arts Festival, Prague Microfestival, the Belfast Book Festival, London's Maintenant Camarade Poetry Festival, and the International Literature Festival Dublin.
 She has been awarded residencies at the Fundación Valparaiso, the Heinrich Böll Cottage and The Studios of Key West.

-She has a BA summa cum laude in English and French from Butler University, an MFA in Creative Writing from the University of Alabama and an MA in Gender Studies from the University of Cincinnati.
-She earned a PhD in Creative Writing from Middlesex University.
+She earned a BA summa cum laude in English and French from Butler University, an MFA in Creative Writing from the University of Alabama, an MA in Gender Studies from the University of Cincinnati and a PhD in Creative Writing from Middlesex University.

-Kimberly has taught Creative Writing and literature courses at Florida Gulf Coast University, the National University of Ireland (Maynooth), Middlesex University, the University of East London, CityLit, the Irish Writers' Centre and Big Smoke Writing Factory (Dublin).
-In autumn 2015, she joined York St John University as a Lecturer in Creative Writing.
+Kimberly has taught Creative Writing and literature courses at York St John University, Florida Gulf Coast University, the National University of Ireland (Maynooth), Middlesex University, the University of East London, CityLit, the Irish Writers' Centre, and Big Smoke Writing Factory (Dublin).
+In September 2018 she will join the School of English and the Leeds Poetry Centre at the University of Leeds as a Lecturer in Creative Writing.